Well Integrity » Notification and reporting

 (d) any other unplanned occurrence that requires the titleholder to implement measures or arrangements to regain control of the well

-For further guidance refer to GN1636 - Notification and reporting of well integrity incidents - Rev 1 - August 2016 (PDF 193KB)
+For further guidance refer to GN1636 - Notification and reporting of well integrity incidents - Rev 3 - May 2018 (PDF 297KB)

 Notifying NOPSEMA of a reportable incident